themaruf/nodeJS-Bootstrap-Express-boilerplate/README.md

 **Make sure you already installed node js on your machine.(type "node -v" in your command prompt).

+# You can buy me a coffee here if you like this porject

   <a href="https://www.buymeacoffee.com/themaruf" target="_blank"
     ><img
       src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png"